pivotal/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml.hbs.md

 ### <a id="accelerator-options"></a> Accelerator options

-The list of options is passed to the UI to create input fields for each option.
+The list of options is passed to the UI to create input text boxes for each option.

 The following option properties are used by both the UI and the engine.